-STRA members please review all SEVEN candidate’s accomplishments listed in alphabetical order and cast your vote at the bottom of this page.
-VOTING ENDS DECEMBER 26th, 2018.
+STRA members please review all SIX candidate’s accomplishments listed in alphabetical order and cast your vote at the bottom of this page.
+Please only one vote per STRA member.

 Blake Bronstein – Blake began riding with the STRA this year.
 He and his parents were fully committed, attending every event of the season all the way from Florida!
 His skill level progressed notably throughout the year.
 In the first half of the season Blake’s best finish was third.
 During the summer break he competed in the AMA/NATC National Series.
 He returned to STRA competition for the second half of the season at another level.
 He finished on the podium in six of the last eight events and he sealed his overall second place in the Championship behind Nathan Glinski by winning Round 15 at the Mark Moon Memorial Ride.

 David Barber – David competed in five events for 2018 with his best finish being a second place at the Annual 58K at the Trails Training Center.
 In 2019 he demonstrated a high level of commitment by competing in every event except for Fun in the Sun (Rounds 1 and 2).
 He accumulated seven podiums with three first place victories.
 David finished a solid third in the Championship in the Sportsman class behind Sawyer Stewart and Doug Raney.

 Gavin Douglas – Gavin began riding with the STRA in 2018.
 He started in the Novice class and moved to the Intermediate level at the end of the year.
 At the Mark Moon Memorial Ride he was able to log a fourteenth and eighth place finish.
 2019 was much different.
 He rode the whole year in the Intermediate class and finished on the podium in nine out of the fourteen events in which he competed.
 Gavin announced since he finished second overall in the Intermediate class in 2019, he will move to Sportsman in 2020.